-Sec.
+- Sec.
 4. 1.
-The supreme court [shall] and the court of appeals have appellate jurisdiction in all civil cases arising in district courts, and also on questions of law alone in all criminal cases in which the offense charged is within the original jurisdiction of the district courts.
-The legislature shall fix the jurisdiction of the court of appeals and, where appropriate, provide for the review by the supreme court of appeals decided by the court of appeals.
-The supreme court [shall] and court of appeals also have power to issue writs of mandamus, certiorari, prohibition, quo warranto [...] and habeas corpus and also all writs necessary or proper to the complete exercise of [its appellate] their jurisdiction.
-Each [of the justices shall have power to] justice of the supreme court and each judge of the court of appeals may issue writs of habeas corpus to any part of the state, upon petition by, or on behalf of, any person held in actual custody [,] in this state and may make such writs returnable, before [himself] the issuing justice or judge or the [supreme court,] court of which the justice or judge is a member, or before any district court in the state or [before] any judge of [said courts.] a district court.
+The Supreme Court [shall] and the court of appeals, if established by the Legislature, have appellate jurisdiction in all civil cases arising in district courts, and also on questions of law alone in all criminal cases in which the offense charged is within the original jurisdiction of the district courts.
+If the Legislature establishes a court of appeals, the Supreme Court shall fix the jurisdiction of the court of appeals and provide for the review, where appropriate, of appeals decided by the court of appeals.
+The [court shall] Supreme Court and the court of appeals also have power to issue writs of mandamus, certiorari, prohibition, quo warranto \square and habeas corpus and also all writs necessary or proper to the complete exercise of fits appellate] their jurisdiction.
+Each [of the justices shall have power to justice of the Supreme Court and judge of the court of appeals may issue writs of habeas corpus to any part of the State, upon petition by, or on behalf of, any person held in actual custody in this State and may make such writs returnable [, before himself] before the issuing justice or judge or the [Supreme Court,] court of which the justice or judge is a member, or before any district court in the State or [before] any judge of [said courts.] a district court. - 2.
+In case of the disability or disqualification, for any cause, of [the Chief Justice or one of the associate justices] a justice of the Supreme Court, [or any two of them,] the Governor [is authorized and empowered to designate any] may designate a judge of the court of appeals or a district judge [or judges] to sit in the place [or places of such] of the disqualified or disabled justice. [or justices, and said judge or judges so designated shall receive their] The judge designated by the Governor is entitled to receive his actual expense of travel and otherwise while sitting in the Supreme Court.